 - Current VCA Roster Artists who are permanent Virginia residents

-- Residency activities could include workshops, demonstration with a participatory component, and individual or community projects
+- Residency activities could include workshops, demonstrations with a participatory component, and individual or community projects.

 - Synchronous or asynchronous virtual learning with a specific Virginia population.